YasmineBB/ceramics-studio-platform/README.md

 #### Classes

 When I first developed the idea for this project, I wanted to feature a class booking system where students could log in and book onto classes at the studio.
-If this project was implemented in reality, I believe that the current set of features
+This is another feature I would like to implement going forward.

 ## Issues and Bugs

-### Fixed Issues/Bugs
+### Fixed Issues & Bugs

 **Bug** When a user signed up with an email address, an OSError was thrown.